Nb-tst/glucose-to-weather/README.md

 # Proof of concept:
 Playing with @Sascha42 's application I've managed to display glucose values to an Amazfit 5.
 All I had to do was to patch two files in ist source code: GadgetBridgeAPI.java used to manage info from xDrip webserver, and FirsFragment.java which is used to decide what to send to the watch.
-For testing purposes I set weather values to constants.
 Finally I had to create an appropriate watchface.
 I used a minimalistic watchface created [by netrunner.exe](https://amazfitwatchfaces.com/mi-band-5/view/3661) and added some elements from [@bigdigital's watchdrip](https://github.com/bigdigital/watchdrip) project, and tweaked elements position.
 As for now I used this scheme: